 Legislation and a thoughtful investment climate for infrastructure based on digital knowledge for non-competing Arab integration to ensure everyone benefits

-Under the patronage of His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces, the capital, Abu Dhabi, will host the first conference on developing the common Arab vision of the digital economy from 16-17 December.
+Under the patronage of His Highness Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces, the capital, Abu Dhabi, will host the first conference on developing the common Arab vision of the digital economy from 16-17 December.

 This conference, which was announced today “Wednesday” in Cairo at the General Secretariat of the Council of Arab Economic Unity in the League of Arab States, comes as part of the council’s efforts to keep pace with the major global transformations in the fields of the digital economy by mobilizing Arab capabilities and international expertise, and activating joint Arab cooperation to achieve a set of Positive goals that would advance Arab societies.